moein-shariatnia/Deep-Learning/Image Colorization Tutorial/README.md

 #torch.save(net_G.state_dict(), "res18-unet.pt")
 ```

 With this simple function, we pretrain the generator for 20 epochs and then we save its weights.
-This took about one hour on my GPU.
+This will take about one hour on Colab.
 In the following section, we will use this model as the generator for our GAN and train the whole network as before:

 ### 2.3 Putting everything together, again!